bitovi/academy/src/angular/13-building-order-form/building-order-form.md

 We've covered a few concepts, like how to get the slug from the route, how to get a restaurant, how to create a form and subscribe to its changes.

+Update the __src/order/order.component.html__ to be:

+### The problem

+The order form component needs to get the restaurant from the route slug, and needs a reactive form to collect `restaurant`, `name`, `address`, `phone`, and `items`, abd a way to update the order total when the items form control changes.

+### What you need to know

+- How to get the restaurant from the route slug
+- Create a reactive form
+- Listen to form value changes
+- Add validation:

 This time, our form will require <a href="https://angular.io/guide/form-validation#reactive-form-validation" target="_blank">validation</a>.
 Here's an example of a form with form controls with different validation, and one thats value is set to an array.

 ```typescript